Get

 How Do I Care for a Cat that Has Had a Stroke?

 Specific treatments used for cats that have experienced strokes usually involve supportive therapy and medication to alleviate clinical signs.
-Your vet will triage your cat upon arrival.
+The vet will triage your cat upon arrival.
 Oxygen therapy may be required, which can help promote the healing of the damaged brain tissue.

 It is very important to keep your cat hydrated; intravenous fluids may be necessary, depending on your cat’s condition.
 If your cat is experiencing seizures, anti-seizure medication can be given.
-If the underlying disease has been identified, your vet will treat it if possible.
+If the underlying disease has been identified, the vet will treat it if possible.
 For example, infections may require antibiotics, and parasite infestations will need anti-parasite drugs.

 Medication can be administered to reduce the overall pressure in the skull.